oskar-j/fastcat/CONTRIBUTING.md

 ## Testing

-* Please make sure tests pass
+* Please make sure `nosetests` pass fully

+## What is wanted at the moment

+* Check "Issues" section for some job for you
+* I'm looking for people who would check the SKOS dataset of their native language and write an appropriate unit test